Piour/cozy-feeds/README.md

 * to finish : store parsed links into db, in order to manage old/new/read feeds in a simplier way
 * pb : too many counter reload implies couchdb size to grow
+* pb : i dont know how to define a model (server side) with a list for tags
 * was looking for atom link in "id", changed it to link ?? need to check why

 * to know : some feeds change link params at everyupdate